Border guard: Bangladesh

-Border Guards Bangladesh is a paramilitary border security and anti-smuggling force under the Ministry of Home Affairs of Bangladesh.
+Border Guard Bangladesh (BGB) is a paramilitary border security and anti-smuggling force under the Ministry of Home Affairs of Bangladesh.
 BGB can trace back its origin to the establishment of the Ramgarh Local Battalion in 1795.
-This force is lightly armed and although its primary duty is to protect the border, during national emergencies it can also be called upon to aid the government.
+This force is armed and although its primary duty is to protect the border, during national emergencies it can also be called upon to aid the government.

 Canada

 Canada Border Services Agency (CBSA) is a law enforcement agency of the Department of Public Safety and Emergency Preparedness.
 Created in 2003, it amalgamated the enforcement activities performed by three separate government entities (Canada Customs and Revenue Agency, Citizenship and Immigration Canada and the Canadian Food Inspection Agency).
 Traditionally unarmed, the arming of Border Services Officers, Investigators, and Inland Enforcement Officers began in 2007 and was completed in 2016.
-Officers are found at entry points to Canada (airports, marine entry points, and land crossing points with the United States).
+Officers are found at entry points to Canada (airports, marine entry points, and land border crossing points with the United States).